Personal Development Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Personal Development Market Analysis by Mordor Intelligence

-The personal development market is valued at USD 50.88 billion in 2025 and is forecast to advance to USD 67 billion by 2030, expanding at a 5.66% CAGR.
+Personal development market size in 2026 is estimated at USD 53.73 billion, growing from 2025 value of USD 50.88 billion with 2031 projections showing USD 70.55 billion, growing at 5.60% CAGR over 2026-2031.
 Demand momentum comes from individuals who view continuous self-improvement as a hedge against job displacement and from employers that treat people-centric skills as a strategic asset.
 Digital transformation is lowering delivery costs, while artificial-intelligence engines now personalise content sequencing and conversational coaching at scale.
 Corporate buyers are shifting budget from technical training toward leadership, communication and mental-wellness curricula that improve retention, engagement and productivity.
 North America remains the largest regional buyer set, yet faster expansion in Asia-Pacific signals a re-balancing of growth over the next five years.

 Key Report Takeaways